apache/artemis-examples/artemis-distribution/README.md

 mvn clean package
 ```

-This will result in Maven unpacking the ActiveMQ Artemis binary archive in directory `./target/apache-artemis-<version>-bin`, from where individual examples will then reference it when creating their broker instances as they are being run.
+This will result in Maven unpacking the Apache Artemis binary archive in directory `./target/apache-artemis-<version>-bin`, from where individual examples will then reference it when creating their broker instances as they are being run.